mech/Notes/Design (Product)/good_design.md

 > That said, a mouse that can't be charged while in use is definitely not a sign of good design.

 ---
 > Good Design is as little design as possible.
 Less but Better.

+---
+> The poet always has too many words in his vocabulary, a painter too many colours in his palette, a musician too many notes on his keyboard - Jean Cocteau (Less is More)

 * [**Good Design**](https://medium.com/the-year-of-the-looking-glass/good-design-a89c15136ba6#.helibco8c)
 * [Why the best modern design is invisible](http://www.slate.com/blogs/the_eye/2014/12/02/facebook_s_julie_zhuo_on_invisible_design_in_make_your_mark_a_business_book.html)